ryanjmccartan/groceryguru/README.md

 ### Prerequisites

-Link to software that is required before you attempt to start the app (e.g. node, mongo).
+Link to software that is required before you attempt to start the app.

 - [Node.js](https://nodejs.org/en/)
 - [Postgres](https://postgresapp.com/)